We’re Here to Support You

 Accommodating Students with Disabilities

 Chaminade University is committed to supporting a diverse community that includes students with disabilities, and to meeting its obligations to such students under the law.
-Kokua Ike: Center for Student Learning (Kokua Ike), a unit within the Office of Advising and Career Development, provides academic and other accommodations for students with disabilities.
-To assist students to be able to participate in the various programs, services, and activities of the institution, Kokua Ike requires the support, cooperation, and partnership of faculty, other teaching staff, and administrators within the University community.
+Kokua Ike: Tutoring and Learning Services, a unit within Student Success, provides academic and other accommodations for students with disabilities.
+To assist students to be able to participate in the various programs, services and activities of the institution, Kokua Ike requires the support, cooperation and partnership of faculty, other teaching staff and administrators within the University community.

 Faculty members should not seek to make arrangements on their own to accommodate student disabilities.
 If a student approaches you for a disability-related accommodation, please refer the student to Kokua Ike.